syncfusion-content/flutter-docs/Flutter/calendar/appointment-drag-drop.md

 {% endtabs %}

 ### onAppointmentResizeStart
 [onAppointmentResizeStart]() callback was called whenever the appointment starts to resizing in SfCalendar.
-The callback arguments contains the resizing appointment, and resource details.
+The [AppointmentResizeStartDetails]() arguments contains the resizing appointment, and resource details.

 Resizing appointment - Get the resizing appointment details.
 Resource - Get the resource details.